 What causes a herniated disc?

-What are some non-surgical ways to deal with a herniated disc?
+What are the symptoms of a herniated disc?